-The Tiger Lily is a beautiful native plant that blooms profusely during late June in the native forests of the Pacific Northwest.
+The Tiger Lily is a beautiful native plant that blooms profusely during late June in the native forests of the southern BC coastal Region.
 This lily has a huge range, being found in open areas from Quebec to southern British Columbia and southward.
-Its quite beautiful to observe in the wild.
+It’s quite beautiful to observe in the wild.

 The deep orange or red flowers of this perennial are up to 7.5 cm wide with black spots on the bases of the petals and sepals.
 The narrow leaves are about two inches long.
 Stems may be up to 60 cm tall from white underground bulbs.
 In our area, the Tiger Lily is found in moist, low lying bog areas.
 The bulbs of this plant were boiled and eaten like potatoes by the First Peoples.
 The lily family also includes the edible onion, garlic, and asparagus, but also contains poisonous plants such as Death Camas and Hellebore.